dylanw422/skiptracer/README.md

 # skiptracer

 ## Clone The Repo
-- Open the destination folder in your terminal or in your text editor.
+- Open the destination folder in your terminal.
 - Use the `git clone` command followed by the repository URL.
 - For example, to clone a repository named "repository" owned by "username", you would use: `git clone https://github.com/username/repository.git`
+- If you want to clone to the folder inside your IDE, just add a period after the URL.
+Ex: `git clone https://github.com/username/repository.git .`

 # Instructions to Run the Code